Volunteer Management (Part-time)

 Volunteer Management: Understanding and Resolving Conflict

 Description: Conflict arises in all types of organizations including those that exist to help people.
 This workshop provides participants with a basic understanding of the sources of conflict, and identifies key theories and skills to help resolve conflict in voluntary organizations.
-Dealing with difficult volunteers and areas of potential conflict between volunteers and paid staff will be addressed.
+Reducing areas of potential conflict between volunteers and paid staff will be addressed.

 Volunteer Management: Understanding Project Management